 Fake profiles do sometimes impersonate celebrities.
 So, if you’ve got a friend request from the likes of David Beckham or Kareena Kapoor –you should think why would they send you a friend request?
 If by chance you really have received such a request –please check profile’s details and photo albums to make sure you are not befriending a fake profile.

-So, if you come across a fake profile, be sure not to accept their request.
+If you come across a fake profile, be sure not to accept their request.
 Such profiles could be dangerous and can steal your personal details from Facebook.
 Facebook is a social networking platform –therefore, meeting new people is part of Facebook life.
 But it is always good to be careful and prudent while accepting strangers in your friend list.
 If you find a fake profile, make sure you report it to Facebook.